aerth/ndjinn/README.md

 # ndjinn

-Very much work in progress.
+**Very much work in progress.**

-This was created using `josephspurrier/gowebapp` skeleton.
+Notable changes to the `josephspurrier/gowebapp` skeleton would be the directory structure and adding a controller for API requests.

-Notable changes to the skeleton would be the directory structure and adding a controller for API requests.
 Also I added an experimental maintainance routine and converted the flashes to use Zurb Foundation.

 Visitor can sign up, pay membership dues, access a dashboard.

 Payments are going through PayPal for now.
-Will add Bitcoin and maybe another gateway as well.
+Future: Will add Bitcoin and maybe another gateway as well.

 Dashboard contains forms to manipulate the BoltDB, like adding "listings" or "messages".